edgd1er/nordvpn-proxy/README.md

 Whenever the connection is lost the unbound, tinyproxy and sock daemons are killed, disconnecting all active connections (tunnel down event).

+Healtcheck tests dns resolution, openvpn status (connected), https/socks proxies.

+Protected status was checked through nordvpn api, as the endpoint was removed, this image does not test its protected status.
+As long as openvpn returns a connected status, vpn is up.

 ## What is this?